okdb-io/okdb-sample-todo/README.md

 Using <a href="https://okdb.io">realtime okdb toolkit</a> to quickly build realtime apps.

-This sample consists of a backend and a frontend.

 See <a href="https://okdb.io/p/docs/getting-started">Getting Started with okdb</a> for more details.

 ## Backend